shunte88/LMSMonitor/README.md

 pcp bu
 ```

 The first two commands take care of the required extension and perform a backup.
-Again if your device is SPI you won't need those two steps.
+Again if your device is SPI or you know the address of the I2C display you won't need those two steps.

-The remaining commands download the monitor archive to pCP, extracts the contents, set execution permissions, and finally backup.
+The remaining commands download the monitor archive to pCP, extracts the contents, sets permissions, and finally backup.

 With that you can manually start the monitor specifying the visualization you'd like to display, vu, sa, pk, st, sm or rn